 • human rights officer,

 • gender specialist.

 Sociology graduates therefore need to have a broader understanding of the different types of career paths that are out there waiting for them, and they need to better recognise that sociologists can be employed in the most (seemingly) unlikely places.
-For further discussion of applied sociology in the Australian context, and some examples of these practitioners’ work, see the March 2008 Edition of Nexus, titled: Doing Sociology Beyond Academia: Making Applied Sociology ‘Work’.
-2
+For further discussion of applied sociology in the Australian context, and some examples of these practitioners’ work, see our online journal, Working Notes.

 Applied sociological work can fit in well within any professional context; wherever people work, sociologists can help them grow by better understanding their business, their workers, their work practices, or whatever issues are of interest to their organisation.
 Rather than having a narrow focus on the types of companies and groups that might hire sociologists, sociology students and the wider public need to better recognise that sociologists are employed across a multitude of business, government and private industries.
 The quality of their work is exemplary, and, moreover, it can make a substantial contribution to the way the world works.

 1. At the time of writing, Zuleyka was employed as a Social Scientist in the Australian public service, and she was an Adjunct Research Fellow with the Swinburne Institute of Social Research, Australia.
-She remains in her Adjunct position but now works as a research and social media consultant with Social Science Insights.
+She remains in her Adjunct position but now works as an applied sociologist elsewhere.
 This article was last updated 5th June 2014: added sub-headings and images.
 Paragraphs broken up into smaller chunks.
 Added Further Resources section.
 No text in the body of the article has been otherwise altered.